Updated: Nov 4, 2020

-Just because we are cold, does not mean the horses are cold, and we are not necessarily doing our horse a favor by providing blankets in winter.
 A Norwegian study where horses were taught to tell if they wanted rugs or not, showed that horses wanted rugs to a lesser extent than what their owners practiced.
 The study concluded:

 “Horse owners exaggerate the use of rugs on their horses.
 Horses have the ability to cope with Nordic winter weather with great temperature differences.”

 What I think the experiment somewhat failed to consider is that the horses in the study, were already used to wearing rugs, which affects their ability to naturally thermo-regulate.
 On the other hand, it's impossible to teach horses to tell if they want rugs or not, without using rugs in the first place.
 Other factors such as forage availability, if the horse has been washed with soap, amount of body fat, light regulation etc., will also influence the horse’s ability to thermoregulate.
-The bottom line is that this very interesting experiment, showed clearly that even horses who are used to rugs, do not want to wear rugs as much as their owners want them to.
+The bottom line is that this very interesting experiment, showed clearly that even horses who are used to rugs, don`t want to wear rugs as much as their owners want them to.

 How I rug my horses

 This winter, I'm sticking to the coat that came with the horse.
 The coat comes in two models: summer and winter.
 The horse can wear them both indoors and outdoors, in mild weather and in cold.
 It regulates temperature according to the weather.
-If it is cold outside, it will fill itself with insulating air.
+If it`s cold outside, it will fill itself with insulating air.
 It`s water repellent and keeps the horse dry during rain or snow.
 The fur is breathable and dries itself, has a perfect fit and does not chafe.
 It's incredibly durable and if something happens, it will repair itself.

 Thank you so much for reading!
 If you want to receive monthly blogs on e-mail, check out offer at bottom of page👇